Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - Immunotherapy
 - Note that cancer is difficult to treat as it begins from healthy cells -> challenge is to selectively kill the affected cells

-Fungus, Cordycepin, NUC-7738
+Cordyceps fungus, Cordycepin, NUC-7738

-- Cordycepin inhibits DEK
+- Cordycepin from Cordyceps inhibits DEK in the cancer cell

 Medicinal mushroms

 - The Jack-o-Lantern fungus is bioluminescent (the glow "foxfire")
 - Poisonous but the source of a new cancer drug in clinical trials

+Restriction of Isoleucine

+- Dietary restriction of isoleucine decreased cancer rate

 CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats)